Part Two: The Traditions

 Oryoki: the formal meal

 Each monk has a set of nested bowls, wrapped in cloth with utensils.
-The unwrapping follows a precise sequence.
+The unwrapping follows a precise sequence : the ritual structure itself signals the nervous system into a regulated state before food is touched.
 The bowls are arranged in specific positions.
 Food is served in silence, with servers moving through the hall.
 The eating is deliberate, not slow for slowness' sake, but attentive.
 Every bite is noticed.
 Every swallow is felt.
+The body's satiety signals become legible when eating proceeds at this pace.

 When finished, the bowls are cleaned with hot water.
 This water is drunk; nothing is wasted.
 The bowls are re-wrapped in the exact reverse sequence.
 The whole practice takes perhaps thirty minutes.
 It could be done in five.
 But speed is not the point.
-Awareness is the point.
+The somatic presence the practice cultivates is the point : a quality of attention to the body's experience that cannot be rushed.

 Floor Teacher Connection

 The bowl receives what it receives.
 The mouth eats what is given.
-The body digests what enters.
-You are not the orchestrator of this process.
-You are the witness.
-This is what liberation looks like at the table.
+The body digests what enters : the autonomic system running its elegant metabolic sequence without the mind's interference.
+You are not the orchestrator of this somatic process.
+You are the aware witness.
+This is what liberation looks like at the table: the nervous system trusted to do its healing work.

 Shojin ryori: the devotion cuisine